‘Fill the silence with your music,’ Zelenskyy tells Grammy audience - NewsBreak

 During the pre-recorded message that aired on the show Sunday, he likened the invasion to a deadly silence threatening to extinguish the dreams and lives of the Ukrainian people, including children.

 “Our musicians wear body armor instead of tuxedos.
 They sing to the wounded in hospitals, even to those who can’t hear them,” he said in English.
-“But the music will break through anyway.”Where should Virginians donate if they want to help Ukraine?
+“But the music will break through anyway.”Ukrainians, anti-war Russians seeking asylum in U.S.

 The Recording Academy, with its partner Global Citizen, prior to the ceremony highlighted a social media campaign called “Stand Up For Ukraine” to raise money and support during the humanitarian crisis.

 “Fill the silence with your music.
 Fill it today to tell our story.
 Tell the truth about the war on your social networks, on TV, support us in any way you can any, but not silence.
-And then peace will come to all our cities,” Zelenskyy said.Jon Batiste and joyful performances highlight Grammy Awards
+And then peace will come to all our cities,” Zelenskyy said.A comeback unlike any other?
+Tiger Woods arrives at the Masters

 Following Zelenskyy’s message, John Legend performed his song “Free” with Ukrainian musicians Siuzanna Iglidan and Mika Newton, and poet Lyuba Yakimchuk, as images from the war were shown on screens behind them.